mldc3/majorana-bdg-nanowire-simulations/models/02-self-consistent-bdg/theory/THEORY.md

 ## 9.4 Energy cutoff

 The effective attraction is assumed to act only in a finite energy window $|E_n|<E_c$.
 The cutoff is part of the effective model.
-Changing it while keeping $V_{\mathrm{eff}}$ fixed changes the converged gap; in a microscopic treatment the interaction and cutoff must be calibrated together.
+Changing it while keeping $V_{eff}$ fixed changes the converged gap; in a microscopic treatment the interaction and cutoff must be calibrated together.

 ## 9.5 Gauge freedom and phase fixing